 Related Reading: FinOps principles

-Step 4:
+Step 4: Analyze your cloud

-Retire the unclaimed
+Step 5: Retire the unused

 There are resources that secretly weigh the cloud bills.
 Cloud practitioners set up auto-scaling to ensure enough capacity to face the traffic demands and improved cost management.
 Let’s consider Azure GPU machines.
 For high-end remote visualization, ML, and deep learning, GPU category, N-series virtual machines are ideal.